heyugang/SNPs-machine-learning-for-population-assignment/README.md

-# Machine learning based on informational SNPS for population  for population assignment
+# Machine learning based on informational SNPS for population assignment

 ---